 At this point I need to mention something that I didn’t realize until just now when I sat down to write this and did some actual goddamn research.
 That eclipse I saw in 1994?
 It wasn’t a “total solar eclipse.”
 It was an “annular solar eclipse.”

 In an annular eclipse, the celestial bodies are positioned relative to each other in a way that the moon does not completely block the sun.
 At maximum coverage it leaves a “ring of fire” still visible which cannot be viewed by the naked eye.
 Your pinhole camera image looks like that thing in the VHS tape from The Ring.
-Whoop-de-shit.
+Whoop-de-do.

 A total solar eclipse is… different.